darinz/PSL/10_logistic_regression.md/04_retrospective_sampling_data.md

 4. **Model performance is maintained** - discriminative ability preserved

 This makes logistic regression particularly robust for retrospective studies, which are common in medical research and other fields where outcomes are rare.

+This understanding is crucial for practitioners working with case-control studies, as it ensures that logistic regression results are properly interpreted and that the odds ratio estimates are valid despite the sampling design.

+---

+**Navigation:**
+- **Next Topic:** *This is the last topic in the logistic regression section*
+- **Previous Topic:** [Separable Data](03_seperable_data.md) - Handling perfectly separable data and convergence issues